brminnick/XamSpeak/README.md

 # XamSpeak

-XamSpeak allows you to take a photo of text and it will dictate it aloud!
+XamSpeak allows you to take a photo of text and the app will dictate it aloud.

 ## About